softcover/softcover_book/chapters/getting_started.md

 The Softcover system is open-source software, distributed as a Ruby gem under the permissive [MIT License](http://opensource.org/licenses/MIT).
 The \softcover\ gem currently works with macOS and Linux, and we're looking for people to help us adapt it to other OSes.
 Join the [Softcover Google Group](https://groups.google.com/forum/#!forum/softcover-publishing) to be part of that effort.

-To get started with Softcover, first [install Ruby](https://www.ruby-lang.org/en/documentation/installation/) (1.9.3 up to 2.3; 2.4 support is planned eventually) and [install RubyGems](http://railstutorial.org/book#sec-install_rubygems) if you don't have them already.
+To get started with Softcover, first [install Ruby](https://www.ruby-lang.org/en/documentation/installation/) (1.9.3 or higher) and [install RubyGems](http://railstutorial.org/book#sec-install_rubygems) if you don't have them already.
 Once you've done so, getting Softcover is usually a simple `gem install`:[^sudo_install]

 ```console
 $ gem install softcover